intelec.us root |

 from his army friends, moved Mary and son James there before 1875 with

-not -- could not -- marry her.
-He adopted James, Connor White
+not -- could not -- marry her and may not have lived with them regularly.
+William White adopted James, Connor White

 tells us William's motives were to help.
-Perhaps it was Mary's plan to
+It was Mary's plan to

-"pass," if not for herself, then for Jim.
+"pass," for herself and for Jim.
 That plan succeeded with

 William White's adoption of Jim and lending him his name.